 For applications later in this paper, it is crucial that the induction functor $\cF$ be compatible with the tensor structures on its source and target categories.
-The following theorem is essentially Theorem 1.6 in \cite{KO}, but we provide all details of the proof since we work in the generality of superalgebras and make no assumptions on $\sC$ besides the right exactness of the tensor functor. \begin{theo}[{\cite[Theorem\ 1.6]{KO}}] The induction functor $\cF$ is a tensor functor. \end{theo} \begin{proof} To show that $\cF$ is a tensor functor, we need to show the following: \begin{enumerate} \item There is an even isomorphism $\varphi: \cF(\sunit)\rightarrow A$.
+The following theorem is essentially Theorem 1.6 in \cite{KO}, but we provide a detailed proof since we work in the generality of superalgebras and make no assumptions on $\sC$ besides right exactness of the tensor functor. \begin{theo}[{\cite[Theorem\ 1.6]{KO}}] The induction functor $\cF$ is a tensor functor. \end{theo} \begin{proof} To show that $\cF$ is a tensor functor, we need to show the following: \begin{enumerate} \item There is an even isomorphism $\varphi: \cF(\sunit)\rightarrow A$.

 \item There is an even natural isomorphism $f: \cF\circ\boxtimes\rightarrow\boxtimes_A\circ(\cF\times\cF)$.

 \item The natural isomorphism $f$ and the isomorphism $\varphi$ are compatible with the unit isomorphisms in $\sC$ and $\repA$ in the sense that the diagrams